Theysua/dify_db_manage/README.md

 #### Order Management Workflow

 1. Partner logs in to the system
-2. Partner creates a new order with details
+2. Partner creates a new order with detailed order items
-3. Partner can view all orders and their status
+3. Partner can view their orders and check status
+4. Partner can add comments to orders
+5. Admin can view all partner orders
-4. Admin or authorized staff processes the order
+6. Admin processes the order and updates its status

 ## Development Guide